 Kids' mouth guards for sports are worn during the day, usually only when a child is practicing sports or participating in other activities where their teeth are at risk of being damaged.

 While mouth guards may not seem like they do much, they actually play a large role in protecting your child's teeth.
-Mouth guards serve as a protective barrier between teeth and against outside forces, as well as a cushion for your child's mouth.
+However, researchers have estimated that 13% of oral trauma cases in children are due to sports activities.

 They help prevent teeth from chipping, breaking, or being knocked out.
 And if your child has braces, they can also protect the brackets and wires from being damaged.